Hi! We’re Jay Senter and Julia Westhoff, a couple who live in Prairie Village with our three daughters.

 How we’ve grown

 In 2012, co-publisher Dan Blom, a veteran of nearly three decades in the newspaper industry, joined the team, and helped turn the fledgling publication into the most turned-to source for community news in northeast Johnson County.
 (Unfortunately for us — but much deserved for him — Dan retired at the end of 2017, though he continues to serve as an adviser).

 With Dan’s help growing the business, Jay was able to start working on the site full time in 2014.

 In 2017, we expanded the coverage footprint of the site to include the entire Shawnee Mission School District, with its 14 cities and more than 228,000 residents.
 At that point, Julia joined the operation full time as well, taking over management of our sales and subscriptions.
 Today, we cover not only all of the Shawnee Mission School District Area, but also the USD 232 footprint inside Shawnee’s city limits.

 Reader support sets us apart

-Today, the Shawnee Mission Post is not only the most successful news start-up in Johnson County, but also a model for other community news websites across the country.
+The Shawnee Mission Post is not only the most successful news start-up in Johnson County, but also a model for other community news websites across the country.

 One of the things that sets the Shawnee Mission Post apart from hundreds of other community news websites across the country is our readers’ significant financial support of our work through digital subscriptions.
 To get full access to all of the new and archived stories on the site, you can subscribe today by clicking here.